vidulum/documentation/docs/wallets/desktop_wallet.md

         <img src="./assets/desktop_wallet/4-2.png" />

 ## 5. NFT Support
-The "*My NFT*" page is where you could manage your NFTs which exist on the Crypto.org Chain, no matter browsing around your NFTs collections, transfer any NFTs to your friend, or even mint your very own unique NFT.
+The "*My NFT*" page is where you could manage your NFTs which exist on the Vidulum Chain, no matter browsing around your NFTs collections, transfer any NFTs to your friend, or even mint your very own unique NFT.
         <img src="./assets/desktop_wallet/5.png" />

 ### 5.1 - Transfer an NFT
 - **Step 1** - Under "*NFT Collection*", select the NFT you would like to transfer.
 Click "*Transfer NFT*":
         <img src="./assets/desktop_wallet/5-1-1.png" />

 - **Step 2** - Enter the Recipient Address.
-Please make sure that the recipient address is compatible with the Crypto.org Chain NFT token standard.
+Please make sure that the recipient address is compatible with the Vidulum Chain NFT token standard.
 Click "*Continue*":
         <img src="./assets/desktop_wallet/5-1-2.png" />

 - **Step 3** - Review the NFT transaction details in the confirmation window, then click "*Confirm Transfer*":